como-hacer-segura-raspberry-pi

 Physical Security

-Do not underestimate the importance of the physical security of your Raspberry Pi.
-Place your device in a secure location and prevent unauthorized individuals from having physical access to it.
+Don’t underestimate the importance of the physical security of your Raspberry Pi.
+Place your device in a secure location and prevent unauthorized people from having physical access to it.

-• Secure Enclosure: Use a safe box or case to protect the hardware.
+• Secure Enclosure: Use a secure box or case to protect the hardware.

-• Location: Keep the Raspberry Pi in a place accessible only to authorized individuals.
+• Location: Keep the Raspberry Pi in a place accessible only to authorized people.

-It may seem silly, but I’ve seen Raspberry Pis placed on top of a hospital door, without a case or anything.
+It might seem silly, but I’ve seen Raspberry Pis placed on top of a hospital door, without a case or anything.
 That is NOT a secure installation 😅.